Vakatawa injury worry in Racing 92's loss to Bordeaux-Begles - RFI

 Maxime Machenaud and Matthieu Jalibert traded penalties as the away side led 6-3 after 10 minutes before Vakatawa was substituted for Simon Zebo after hurting his left knee in a tackle.

-Russell set-up Juan Imhoff, with an inside pass, and then Wenceslas Laurent, with a miraculous assist.
+Russell set up both Imhoff, with an inside pass, and then Wenceslas Laurent, with a miraculous assist.

 Australia No. 8 Scott Higginbotham and Cameron Woki, seconds before the interval, crossed for Urios' men and an open first half ended 23-23.